It’s been a lifelong, passionate journey for me (consciously and un) exploring the rhythmical feeling of Heartbeat.

 For example: 60 bpm felt wrist is also 180 bpm, lub-dub-rest wise.
 We could distinguish the two ways by naming the first as it fits, as a counting of complete cycles.

 I go for the rhythmical truth & natural “time” power of bringing forth the later.
-Though the somewhat “reductionist”” other way of cycles per minute (cpm) is good enough and probably quite necessary–for its practical and common uses.
+The rhythmical Heartsong, although the somewhat “reductionist” other way of cycles per minute (cpm) is good enough and probably quite necessary–for its practical and common uses.

 Let’s explore the Natural Song of the Heart through many ways of knowing.